 Gen 29:18 And Jacob loved Rachel; and said, I will serve thee seven years for Rachel thy younger daughter.

 Gen 29:19 And Laban said, It is better that I give her to thee, than that I should give her to another man: abide with me.

 Gen 29:20 And Jacob served seven years for Rachel; and they seemed unto him but a few days, for the love he had to her.

 When the seven years of service were completed for Jacob, he wanted his wife and Laban organised a feast for the occasion.
-Intoxicated by his love for Rebekah and what transpired at the feast, Jacob’s great expectancy and his emotions for his first night with Rachel blinded him and he could not discern properly who the veiled bride was as it was also evening.
+Intoxicated by his love for Rachel and what transpired at the feast, Jacob’s great expectancy and his emotions for his first night with Rachel blinded him and he could not discern properly who the veiled bride was as it was also evening.
 Again the darkness and limited vision played a role in this respect:

 Gen 29:21 And Jacob said unto Laban, Give me my wife, for my days are fulfilled, that I may go in unto her.

 Gen 29:22 And Laban gathered together all the men of the place, and made a feast.

 Gen 29:23 And it came to pass in the evening, that he took Leah his daughter, and brought her to him; and he went in unto her.